funktionale-programmierung/bob2015/2016/en/speaker-grants.md

 BOB is pleased to announce our first round of Speaker Grants to support speakers from groups under-represented in technology.
-We specifically seek women speakers and speakers who not be able to attend the conference for financial reasons.
+We specifically seek women speakers and speakers who would not be able to attend the conference for financial reasons.
 The goal is to make BOB a more diverse, useful and enjoyable event.